Windows

-Change Windows 11 Automatic Maintenance Time
+How to Change Windows 11 Automatic Maintenance Time

-Change Windows Automatic Maintenance Time
+Change Windows Automatic Maintenance Time Using Control Panel

 First, open the Control Panel app.

-On the Maintenance settings page, click the Change maintenance settings link.
+Click the Change maintenance settings link.

-First, open the Local Group Policy Editor.
+Open the Local Group Policy Editor.

-standard TimeREG_SZ Data Value
+Standard TimeREG_SZ Data Value

 12:00 AM2001-01-01T00:00:00